vbousquet/flexdmd/docs/README.md

 | ------- | -------- |
 | [GitHub Releases](https://github.com/vbousquet/flexdmd/releases) | [GitHub Actions](https://github.com/vbousquet/flexdmd/actions?query=workflow%3A%22CI%22) |

-It comes with the following files ;
+It comes with the following files;
 - FlexDMDUI.exe, an application to install and test it,
 - FlexDMD.dll, the FlexDMD library itself,
 - FlexUDMD.dll, the UltraDMD replacement,
 - FlexDMD.log.config, a file that instruct FlexDMD to produce a log file.

 Beside these files, you will need ```DmdDevice.dll``` for 32 bits rendering, and ```DmdDevice64.dll``` for 64 bits rendering.
 There can be different flavors of these.
-The ones used for developping FlexDMD are [Freezy's DMD Extensions](https://github.com/freezy/dmd-extensions), where you can find the needed files in the "Release" section.
+The ones used for developping FlexDMD are [Freezy's DMD Extensions](https://github.com/freezy/dmd-extensions), where you can find the needed files in the [Release](https://github.com/freezy/dmd-extensions/releases) section.
 Just place them alongside the FlexDMD files (the 64bits version need to be renamed to DmdDevice64.dll).

 You can place these 6 files where you want.
 It happens that [VPinMame](https://sourceforge.net/projects/pinmame/) also uses DMDDevice.dll and requires it to be placed alongside itself.
 Therefore a good place to place FlexDMD and DMDDevice files would be in your VPinMame folder (usually C:\Visual Pinball\VPinMAME).